Xoshbin/asyar-launcher/docs/extension-development.md

   "searchable": true | false,  // Whether search works in your view "commands": [
     {
+      "id": "command-id",
-      "name": "command-name",
+      "name": "Command Name",
       "description": "What the command does",
-      "trigger": "trigger-text"
+      "trigger": "trigger-text",
-    }
+      "resultType": "inline" | "view" // Optional: Defines how the command result is handled }
   ]
 }
 ```

 > **Important:** The `name` field in manifest.json should match your extension's directory name.
+The `id` field should be unique within the extension.

 ### index.ts